 Why You Shouldn’t Let Facial Injuries Heal on Their Own

 The truth is you run a great deal of risk if you let facial trauma injuries heal on their own without medical attention — not to mention you’ll be in a great deal of pain.
 The truth is without help from a facial injury surgeon, the injury can lead to permanent damage to your face and jaw structure.
-It can even put your life at risk.
+Your life may even be at risk.

-It’s important to understand how delicate a structure the facial skeleton is.
-Furthermore, it contains many of the nerves responsible for smell, sight, and touch.
+It’s important to understand the delicate nature of the face and facial bones.
+Furthermore, it contains many sensory nerves.
 If not properly repaired, these injured bones could impede your nerve endings, resulting in a severe loss of sensation.
-Fractures to the jawbone can even cause breathing difficulties, affect your ability to chew, and limit your speaking capabilities.
+Fractures to the jawbone can make it difficult to breathe, affect your ability to chew, and limit your speaking capabilities.

-Due to the proximity of the face to the central nervous system, facial injuries can even damage or affect the spinal cord, leading to paralysis in extreme cases.
+Because of the face’s relationship to the central nervous system, damage to the face often affects the spinal cord, leading to paralysis in extreme cases.

 What to Expect from Facial Trauma Surgery

 Facial trauma surgery is done to repair an injury to the face or jaw.
-We may need to stop bleeding, repair damaged tissue, or fix broken bones.
+We’ll need to stop the bleeding, repair facial tissue and perhaps set any bones that have broken.

 Very often, your face will be sore for a week or two.
 Eating may be difficult for a while.

 You may require stitches to your face, jaw, or mouth.
-We’ll remove them about a week after surgery.
+These stitches will be removed in about a week.

 The healing process may take several months.
 You may not look the same after a severe facial trauma injury.
 It may require ongoing work with a surgeon who specializes in facial trauma to return your face as close as possible to its original appearance.